 10. Carefully gluing the parts that are falling apart

 The source of the squeak in old shoes could also be that some parts are getting detached.

-If you notice that the sole or the heel are removing from the shoe simply get some silicone or super glue, put them in the area between the two parts that are pulling apart and then keep them clamped with whatever you can find for a couple of hours.
+If you notice that you have loose heels, simply get some silicone or super glue, put it in the area between the shoe bottom and the damaged heel.
+Next, clamp them together with whatever you can find for a couple of hours.

 This should, hopefully, help you get rid of the squeak.